postersw/AndersonIsland/ReadMe.txt

 		Select 'master' in the Branch dropdown.
 		Select the Branch dropdown again, and fill in the name of the new branch.
 Then select Create.
 		Then go to  Visual Studio and create a new local branch from this branch.
 	2a.
-Create new branch (e.g. Ver19) directly in Visual Studio.
+Alternative to #2: Create new branch (e.g. Ver19) directly in Visual Studio.
 		1. Select "Branches" menu
 		2. Select "AndersonIsland" repository in branch list, right click, and -> Create New Local Branch
 		3. Fill in new branch name (e.g. Ver19) and then source branch (Master)